AdobeDocs/contributor.en/user/writing-essentials/linking.md

 description: This article provides guidance on creating links to content within docs.microsoft.com.
 ---
 # Using links in documentation
-This article describes how to use hyperlinks from pages hosted at docs.microsoft.com.
+This article describes how to use hyperlinks from pages.
 Links are easy to add into markdown with a few varying conventions.
 Links point users to content in the same page, point off into other neighboring pages, or point to external sites and URLs.

-The docs.microsoft.com site backend uses Open Publishing Services (OPS) which implements DocFX Flavored Markdown (DFM).
-DFM is highly compatible with GitHub Flavored Markdown (GFM), and DFM adds additional functionality through Markdown extensions.

 > [!IMPORTANT]
 > All links must be secure (`https` vs `http`) whenever the target supports it (which the vast majority should).